SCUT-BIP-Lab/SCUT_PV_v1/README.md

 --__CSV/SCUT_PV_V1_1100_pair_test.csv__: the .csv file of test set.
 --__Sample/RAW__: Raw samples provided to understand this database in detail.
 --__Sample/ROI__: Corresponding scaled ROI.
+For consistency in palm orientation of ROIs extracted from all databases, we transposed the original image when extracting.
 ## Request
 The __SCUT_PV_v1__ is publicly available(free of charge) to the research community.
 Unfortunately, due to privacy reasons, we cannot provide the database for commercial use.